Betswish/Cross-Lingual-Consistency/README.md

 bash easyrun.sh
 ```

-You can modify the variables in easyrun.sh
+You may also like to modify the variables in easyrun.sh
 - `mname`: The model currently supports LLaMA, BLOOM, BLOOMZ, mT5, RoBERTa.
 Use the full model name on Huggingface!
 Like `bigscience/bloom-3b`.
 - `lang1` & `lang2`: Abbreviation of languages in ISO 639-1 format.
 See the tables below for details.
 - `mini`: `yes` for using BMLAMA-17 and `no` for using BMLAMA-53.